At the account level you can configure RaiseDonors to handle donations in a variety of ways.

 This mode is often used to trial RaiseDonors and see how the system works.

 All donations are sent to the gateway's sandbox (or test) environment.
 No real money will ever be moved into your account, but the systems pretend that money is moving between the gateway and RaiseDonors.

 You will see activity from RaiseDonors in the gateway's sandbox environment.
 This generates authorization numbers, transaction Id's, etc - and everything is handled like a real transaction, but all in a sandbox (or test) environment.

-Once in Live mode, how can I put a page in test mode?
+Once in Live mode, can I put a specific page in test mode?

 The Live, Test, and Sandbox modes can only be adjusted at the account level, meaning that all pages inherit this setting.
 However sometimes it's needed that after an account moves into the "live" mode, for a specific page to be setup in "test" mode.
 Unfortunately, individual pages cannot be setup in the "sandbox" mode, but specific pages can be turned into "test" mode.